jschnab/statistics/README.md

 ## Description of files
-"mannwhithney_exact_v2.py" performs an exact Mann-Whitney test (i.e. it does not use the normal distribution approximation) but it does not handle ties so make sure your data does not have any.
+"mannwhithney_exact_v2.py" performs an exact Mann-Whitney test (i.e. it does not use the normal distribution approximation) but it does not handle ties so make sure your data does not have any).

 "table_mw.txt" contains the U critical values and Wilcoxon cumulative values for different couples of samples sizes.
 Reading and parsing is performed by "mannwhithney_exact.py".